42core-team/my-core-bot/README.md

 make devcontainer
 ```

+### 💡 Pro Tip
+> **Having trouble pushing from inside VSCode when using the Dev Container?**
+> Just switch to your regular terminal outside of VSCode and push from there. 🖥️🔄

 This command will:
 1. Automatically download and install the **Devpod CLI** (if it’s not already there)
 2. Ensure **Docker** is up and running